Commentary: Look in the mirror before smearing China on human rights

 Across the world, there is no one-fits-all path for human rights development.
 These Canadian politicians should stop being human rights hypocrites, reflect on the country's own human rights situation, and focus on improving the livelihood of the Canadian people rather than indulging in speculation and prejudice against other countries.

 After all, smearing others will not help solve their country's own problems.
-And the mask of a hypocrite will be pulled down some day.
-Enditem
+And the mask of a hypocrite will be pulled down someday.